awslabs/deequ/src/main/scala/com/amazon/deequ/examples/algebraic_states_example.md

 }
 ```

+This code will only operate on the updated partition and the states, but will still return the correct metrics for the table as a whole:

 ```
 Completeness(name,None): 0.8571428571428571
 PatternMatch(name,(https?|ftp)://[^\s/$.?#].[^\s]*,None): 0.14285714285714285
-Compliance("countryCode contained in DE,US,CN", countryCode IS NULL OR countryCode IN ('DE','US','CN'),None): 1.0
+Compliance("countryCode contained in DE,US,CN",
+  countryCode IS NULL OR countryCode IN ('DE','US','CN'),None): 1.0
 ```

 An [executable version of this example](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/examples/UpdateMetricsOnPartitionedDataExample.scala) is part of our codebase.